BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 ### With Private Spend and View Keys<a name="recover-spend-view-keys"></a>

+That method use the Private Spend key and the Private View key to restore you wallet.
+You must be in possession of this key if you created a BLOC Wallet.

 Here's a quick image of BLOCWallet in action after using the `key_restore` command while restoring a wallet:

 ![blocwallet](images/BlocWallet/BLOCWallet_v3.0.0_open_wallet_key_restore.png)